Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Some architectural features are beautiful but have a negative long-term impact on the cost of maintaining your home.
 Unless you’re not working on a budget, these are the kind of features you may want to avoid.

 If you aren’t sure of the long-term cost of certain architectural features, ask your builder.
-There’s a good chance they may know of some good alternatives if you opt to avoid particular features.
+There’s a good chance they may know of some good alternatives to particular features.

 Failing to Observe Your Budget